Language of Thought Shapes Output Diversity in Large Language Models

 Existing approaches to improve output diversity include aggregating outputs from multiple LLMs~\citep{multi1,multi2}, increasing prompt variation~\citep{multi1,chat2,multi3}, and developing diversity-driven RLHF and SFT objectives~\citep{influence3,influence4}.
 Unlike these approaches, our work explores the inherent multilingual properties of LLMs as a structural source of output diversity.

-\paragraph{Multilingual Reasoning} Recent LLMs are trained to perform explicit intermediate reasoning before producing final answers~\citep{tts1,tts2,tts3}.
-Many studies have explored the multilingual generalization of LLM reasoning~\citep{mtts1,mtts2,mtts3,mtts4,mtts5,mtts6,mtts7}.
-Other work has investigated whether multilingualism can improve the performance~\citep{mtts9,mtts10} and efficiency~\citep{mtts11,mtts12} of reasoning.
+\paragraph{Multilingual Reasoning} Modern LLMs are trained to perform explicit intermediate reasoning before producing final answers~\citep{tts1,tts2,tts3}. {As LLMs increasingly exhibit a shared—yet still imbalanced—thought space across different languages~\citep{m-understand1, m-understand2, m-understand3}, many studies have explored the multilingual generalization of LLM reasoning~\citep{mtts1,mtts2,mtts3,mtts4,mtts5,mtts6,mtts7}.
+Other work has investigated whether multilingualism can improve the performance~\citep{mtts9,mtts10,m-help} and efficiency~\citep{mtts11,mtts12} of reasoning.
 However, none of these studies have examined whether multilingual thinking can enhance the output diversity of LLMs.